Forecaster/RailcraftCalculatorLocalization/README.md

 To prevent html-injection no html tags are allowed in the strings.

-Excluded are the <o> tag which is a custom tag used to apply a text style to specific strings.
+Excluded is the <o> tag which is a custom tag used to apply a text style to specific strings.